Employee benefits: Advantages for people with disabilities and caregivers

 Disability income insurance

-Disability income insurance will pay a percentage of your salary if you can’t work because of an illness or injury unrelated to your job.
+Disability income insurance will pay a percentage of your salary if you can’t work because of an illness or injury.
 You may need to fulfill a waiting period before benefits can be paid.
 Generally, short-term disability insurance covers periods of six weeks to six months, with premiums often paid by the employer; long-term disability benefits begin once you have exhausted your short-term disability benefits, if applicable.
 Benefits are then paid for the duration of your medical condition to the maximum duration allowed by your employer’s plan or until you reach Social Security Normal Retirement Age.

-If you are, or will be, a caregiver, consider the ramifications if you experience an illness or injury, and you have to replace the care you usually provide for your loved one.
-More than one in four of today’s 20-year-olds can expect to be out of work for at least a year because of a disabling condition before they reach the normal retirement age, according the Social Security Administration’s probability tables (PDF) published in October 2017.
-Nevertheless, life insurance is more readily purchased than disability income insurance.
+If you are or will be a caregiver, consider the ramifications if you experience an illness or injury, and you have to replace the care you usually provide for your loved one.
+More than one in four of today’s 20-year-olds can expect to be out of work for at least a year because of a disabling condition before they reach the normal retirement age, according the Social Security Administration’s Fact Sheetopens in new tab.4 Nevertheless, life insurance is more readily purchased than disability income insurance.5

 Ask yourself:

-- How high is your risk?
-Look at your family’s health history and whether or not your personal activities could lead to injuries, especially for musculoskeletal disorders such as arthritis, cancer and mental health conditions such as depression and anxiety, which are some of the most common reasons for long-term disability claims, according to the Council for Disability Awareness (March 2018).
+• How high is your risk?
+Look at your family’s health history and whether or not your personal activities could lead to injuries, especially for musculoskeletal disorders such as arthritis, cancer, injuries such as fractures, and mental health conditions such as depression and anxiety, which are some of the most common reasons for long-term disability claims.

 Retirement plans